inactivist/twitter-streamer/README.md

     export ACCESS_SECRET="your-access-token-secret"

 These environment variables must be set correctly for twitter-streamer to function properly.
 If any of these variables are not available, you'll see an error message and twitter-streamer will terminate.

 If you try to use invalid API keys, you'll see something like this output:

     StreamListener.on_error: 401
-    StreamListener.on_error: 401
-    StreamListener.on_error: 401
     ...

-## Basic Usage ##
+## Basic Usage

 Activate the appropriate virtual environment as necessary, then: